NachoCheeseOfDoom/Simon-says/README.md

 This is just to test the pull request.
-But anyway, this is a Saymon Says game.
+But anyway, this is a Simon Says game.